 The above image shows where to find the tools, I will be discussing in this blog.

-Width tool in Adobe Illustrator allows you to adjust the width or thickness of a stroke at a particular point.
+Width tool in illustrator allows you to adjust the width or thickness of a stroke at a particular point.
 If you have any stroke outline whether it’s something you’ve drawn with the pen tool or any shape tool then you can adjust the width at any predetermined point.

 For this, select the width tool from the toolbar and hover over the stroke.
 While you are doing this, you can see a plus (+) symbol appearing along with the arrow or the cursor.